nvaulin/Geroprotectors_selection/_sources/geroprotectors_report.md

 Authors found several candidate treatments and specifically discuss some of them.
 For instance, they hightlight tanespimycin and monodren involved in Hsp90 inhibition pathways.
 Hsp90 inhibition was discussed as a process that may be a potential target in developing anti-aging interventions.
 Janssens et al. also performend *in vivo* experiments in *C. elegans* that support their findings.

 ## Materials and methods

-All the preprocessing steps were done using python 3.11 with pandas v.2.1.2 and R 4.2.3 with tidyverse v.2.0.0.

 **GTEx dataset preprocessing**